This post may contain affiliate links. Please read our disclosure policy.

 - Heat a greased skillet and place the first shaped raw flatbread on it.

-- Flip, and cook on the second side, pressing down on the bread to make sure it makes good contact with the skillet.
+- Flip, and cook on the second side, pressing down on the bread to make sure it makes good contact with the skillet and creates some golden brown spots.
 Flip again, and cook until nothing glistens, like it's wet.

 - Wrap the cooked flatbread in a tea towel to keep it warm.